satya19977/Badminton-Court-Reservation/How did i implement Security for my cluster.md

 ## Security defines how access to cluster is given.
-By default in EKS, you cannot modify through aws-auth the permissions of the account that created the EKS cluster

 ### How do we secure our cluster.
 #### 1. Secure our API server